spetlr-org/spetlr-org.github.io/README.md

 ### Pull Request problem and the SPETLR solution
 The next question is then: How to create debug tables?

 It is done by introducing dynamic table names.
-A delta table is not refferenced by the **actual state** name, but instead the code refers to an configurator key:
+A delta table is not refferenced by the **actual state** name, but instead the code refers to a configurator key:

 ```sql
 -- spetlr.Configurator key: MyDetailsTable